adutton/intro-cs-highschool/choose-good-test-data.md

 Problem:

-> Ask the user to input two numbers.
-Print the sum of the two numbers.
+> Print the sum of two numbers.

 ### Think about your test data
 Choose test numbers that: